 Health - Automatic lawn mowers are electric and do not emit air pollutants during use.
-In contrast, gas mowers produce up to 5% of the air pollution in the nation.
-By switching to an electric mower powered by renewable energy, park managers can reduce the use of fossil fuels and the emissions associated with their combustion, including particulate matter (which causes respiratory and other problems), carbon monoxide (a poisonous gas), smog-forming pollutants (hydrocarbons and nitrogen oxides), and carbon dioxide (a greenhouse gas).
-It has been estimated that the cost of air pollution in the United States, including the health issues and mortality associated with it, is \$71 billion to \$277 billion annually.
+In contrast, gas mowers produce up to 5% of the air pollution in the nation.9 By switching to an electric mower powered by renewable energy, park managers can reduce the use of fossil fuels and the emissions associated with their combustion, including particulate matter (which causes respiratory and other problems), carbon monoxide (a poisonous gas), smog-forming pollutants (hydrocarbons and nitrogen oxides), and carbon dioxide (a greenhouse gas).9 It has been estimated that the cost of air pollution in the United States, including the health issues and mortality associated with it, is \$71 billion to \$277 billion annually.10

-Energy - Automatic lawn mowers run on electricity instead of gasoline, potentially reducing carbon dioxide emissions.
-Mowers powered by clean energy can decrease a park's carbon footprint.
+Energy - Automatic lawn mowers run on electricity instead of gasoline, potentially reducing carbon dioxide emissions.9 Mowers powered by clean energy can decrease a park's carbon footprint.
 Operations and Maintenance - Automatic lawn mowers can reduce the need for hands-on maintenance of turf lawns and be used as part of a pesticide-free weed-management strategy.

-Necessary perimeter wiring - A low-voltage wire must be installed around the perimeter of the area to be mowed, creating an "invisible fence" to contain the automatic mower.
+Necessary perimeter wiring - A low-voltage wire must be installed around the perimeter of the area to be mowed, creating an "invisible fence" to contain the automatic mower.6 that are not contiguous, may require manual touch-ups.
+Mowing separated lawns may require a more advanced, multizone-capable mower or the equipment may need to be manually moved from one area to another.7

-Compatibility with park shape - Similar to household robotic vacuums, the mower takes a random path within a perimeter but avoids colliding with things in its path.
-While this random path can provide good coverage, it may miss some areas.
+Compatibility with park shape - Similar to household robotic vacuums, the mower takes a random path within a perimeter but avoids colliding with things in its path.6 While this random path can provide good coverage, it may miss some areas.
 As a result, the automatically mowed area, especially those with irregular shapes or those